sleekweasel/CgiAdbRemote/README.md

 Low

+0. Use DDMLIB for screenshots; perhaps migrate from Perl to Java.
 0. M. Prevent the type-in field ever losing focus (or otherwise grab all keys)
 0. H. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
 0. H. Some means to display whether the phone is in standby ('off') = adb shell dumpsys power ... mPowerState=0/1